 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students between November 21 and December 6.
+.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting November 11.
+You can view your assigned time on Wolverine Access

 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?